-This year we’ve decided to go with a Southern cooking theme.
-Dust off those cookbooks, search for your favorite recipes and warm up with some fabulous Southern cooking from your neighbors!
+This year we decided to go with a Southern cooking theme for the Annual Potluck dinner.
+Dozens of neighbors dusted off those cookbooks, searched for their favorite recipes and joined us for some fabulous Southern cooking! from your neighbors!

 Your membership dollars go a long way, enabling our community to: